SamuelOConnor/Escape/README.md

 - Changed the move keys from wasd to the arrow keys
 - Added in a catch to stop invalid keys breaking the game

+1.0.1.1 readability

-1.0.1.1 Small edit to help code readability
+-- Small edit to help code readability

 1.0.2.0 Added new feature!